ContinuumCode/Frontend-Code-Test/README.md

 ### Submission

-Once you have completed the exercise you can email a) a link to your GitHub repo or b) zip of the exercise.
+Once you have completed the exercise you can email us a link to your GitHub repo and a zip of the exercise.

-You can forward the zip file.

 ### Browser Support